lirios/shell/README.md

 In particular we currently need:

 * Networking (plasma-nm, QML plugin only not plasmoid)
-* KService to search applications (kservice)
-* Plasma Runner for searches (plasma-framework)

 More actions will be taken in the future to cut down those dependencies.

-KService is really slow so we need to get rid of it.
-We partially did that with the process launcher which uses QtXDG, however KService is still pulled for searches and data engines lookup.
-Once data engines are gone only the AppChooser will need to be modified.
+KService is really slow and was replaced by libqtxdg for the applications menu. plasma-workspace is needed for the data engine and it's a plasma-nm dependency.

-Tier 1 frameworks on the other hand are safe.
+Tier 1 frameworks on the other hand are usually safe.

 ## Build